singlestore-labs/demo-realtime-digital-marketing/README.md

 # Web application

 The [user interface][demo] is implemented as a single-page web application which runs entirely in the browser.
-The interface connects to any SingleStore cluster which has the [HTTP API][http-api] enabled.
+The interface connects to any SingleStore cluster which has the [Data API][data-api] enabled.
 To get started quickly, we recommend either using our [Docker image][ciab] or the [SingleStore Managed Service][portal].

 ## Quickstart: Docker Image